 I’ve also begun a character education type program with my older son, involving reading, activities, role playing, and discussions.
 Our talks are great, but it all seems to go out the window when their tempers start to flare.
 Any advice on promoting greater self-control?Signed, ‘In the Crossfire’

 Hi, ‘In the Crossfire,’

-When it comes to your three year old, he could simply be reacting to his brother’s provocation or perhaps just be dealing with the last of the difficulties often associated with the two year old age group.
+When it comes to your three-year-old, he could simply be reacting to his brother’s provocation or perhaps just be dealing with the last of the difficulties often associated with the two-year-old age group.

-Examine the possible causes
+My sons keep fighting: Examine the possible causes.

-Find out who the instigator really is
+My sons keep fighting: Find out who the instigator really is.

 Many parents are often aware there is an instigator but aren’t always totally sure who it is.
 My advice is take the time to make sure.
 Put yourself in a position for a few days when you look busy but aren’t so you can observe what’s going on.
 Who is bugging who?
 Take note.
 It’ll probably become apparent fairly quickly and then you’ll have a head start when it comes to dealing with the problem.

 My sons keep fighting: Make sure both parents are on the same page.

 After asking yourselves these questions and making any appropriate changes, agree on a few important family rules together with your partner.
 Then as a family sit down and go over those rules together.
 Include one rule that informs your kids that hitting, kicking and/or throwing of objects will no longer be allowed….period.
 Get down on their level and really talk to them.